 Sensitivity assessment.
-The key characterizing faunal species colonize a broad range of light environments, from intertidal to deeper sub tidal and shaded understorey habitats and are considered to be unaffected by increased shade or more light penetration.
-However, an increase in light in the spectrum that supports photosynthesis may increase algal growth altering the character of the biotope.
+The key characterizing animal species colonize a broad range of light environments, from intertidal to deeper sub tidal and shaded understorey habitats and are considered to be unaffected by increased shade or more light penetration.
+However an increase in light in the spectrum that supports photosynthesis may increase algal growth altering the character of the biotope.
 Some specialist cave species may colonize depending on the presence of source populations.
-The biotope is therefore considered to have 'Low' resistance and 'High' resilience following restoration of typical conditions (as the algae are likely to be lost).
+The biotope is therefore considered to have 'Low' resistance and 'High'

+resilience following restoration of typical conditions (as crustose corallines and characterizing animals are likely to survive).
 Sensitivity is therefore considered to be 'Low'.